Jodie has a general practice that includes, but is not limited to, the following areas:

 Construction Law and Litigation

-In the area of construction law and litigation, Jodie has represented numerous companies and individuals within the commercial and residential construction industries, including general contractors, architectural and design firms, subcontractors, suppliers, as well as homeowners and other property owners.
+In the area of construction law and litigation, Jodie has represented numerous companies and individuals within the commercial and residential construction industries, including general contractors, architectural, engineering, and other design professional firms, subcontractors, suppliers, as well as commercial property owners.

 Jodie's work within the area of construction law and litigation has involved the following: